kaspernissen/docs.humio.com/content/operation/installation/kafka_configuration.md

 ---
-title: "Kafka configuration"
+title: "Kafka Configuration"
 ---

 ## Configuring Kafka

 When running Humio in a cluster setup it uses Kafka as part of the infrastructure.

 In this section, we briefly describe how Humio uses Kafka.
 Then we discuss how to konfigure Kafka.